Practice FAQ: ( The Blog FAQ is here )

 Suggested donation $2-5 at each practice you attend.
 We want everyone to come and dance, regardless of income, so please consider donating $5 if you are feeling financially comfortable.
 The money goes directly toward renting the space.

-What if I’m new to … rueda / salsa / dance?
+What if I’m new to … Rueda / Casino (Cuban Salsa) / Dance?

-What if I’ve been dancing for years and don’t want to dance basic ruedas every week?
+What if I’ve been dancing for years and don’t want to dance basic Ruedas every week?

-Come on down at 5:30 p.m. and dance your heart out.
 Do you like to call?
 Even better.

 What should I bring?

-Comfortable shoes that will not scratch the dance floor.
-Any shoes that don’t mark the floor and are reserved for dancing and never worn on the street are fine–they don’t need to be “dance shoes.”
+Comfortable shoes that will NOT scratch the dance floor.
+Any shoes that don’t mark the floor and are reserved for dancing and never worn on the street are fine–they don’t need to be ‘dance shoes’.

 What if I have a question that hasn’t been answered here?